Conservative limits on primordial black holes from the LIGO-Virgo-KAGRA observations: The merger rates of primordial black holes

 To simulate the merger rates for the halos made of PBHs with a mass distribution function, we take the log-normal mass distribution, defined by the probability density function,

 with $\mu =ln(m_c)$, where $m_c$ represents the median mass (in units of $M_{\odot}$) and $\sigma$ characterizes the width of the mass distribution.

-In our simulations, when we have terms that include the mass of PBH binaries or of single PBHs as in $f(m)$, $q(m)$ and $a_h(m)$, we derive averaged values for these quantities by using the PBH mass distribution function.
+In our halo simulations for binary-single channel, when we have terms that include the mass of PBH binaries or of single PBHs as in $f(m)$, $q(m)$ and $a_h(m)$, we derive averaged values for these quantities by using the PBH mass distribution function.

 The mass term $f(m)$ in the evolution equations Eqs.~(\ref{eq:evol_a}) and (\ref{eq:evol_e}), is as follows,

 The black hole mass ratio $q =m_2/m_1$ of binaries, for the monochromatic case is $q= 1$.
 For the log-normal distribution, as $m_{2} < m_{1}$ we have,